Creative Zen: ZEN Touch

 The redesigned 40 GB Zen Touch was released on June 7, 2004.
 The model incorporated major changes in design, functionality and technology.

 The Zen Touch has a smaller form factor and larger backlit blue display in a curved case.
 In addition, the device uses a touch-sensitive vertical strip on the front of the unit for easier file navigation.
 It used Hitachi's 1.8-inch hard drives in capacities of 20 and 40 GB.
-The Zen Touch has a stated batter life of around 24 hours, and although the battery was not supposed to be removable by the user, it is still user-replacable because the case is closed with screws only and the battery attaches with a connector.
+The Zen Touch has a stated batter life of around 24 hours, and although the battery was not supposed to be removable by the user, it is still user-replaceable because the case is closed with screws only and the battery attaches with a connector.

 The Zen Touch has a brief uncredited appearance in Diet Pepsi's commercial which aired during Super Bowl XL featuring P. Diddy.